getgrav/grav-learn/pages/02.content/03.collections/docs.md

 ### Multiple Collections

-With Grav **0.9.41** you can not provide multiple collection definition and the resulting collection will be the sum of all the pages found from each of the collection definitions.
+With Grav **0.9.41** you can now provide multiple collection definition and the resulting collection will be the sum of all the pages found from each of the collection definitions.

 for example: